Contrastive Self-supervised Learning in Recommender Systems: A Survey: Taxonomy

-\textbf{View Generation} is the design of how to generate data views.
+\textbf{View Generation} is the design of how to generate contrastive views.
 Depending on whether the augmentation is needed, we classify the view generation strategies into view generation with augmentation and without augmentation.

 \textbf{Pretext Task} is the design of how to obtain supervision signals.
 Depending on the scale of the instances being contrasted, we classify the pretext tasks into same-scale contrasting and cross-scale contrasting.